Sayem995/process-ws/README.md

- use these limits to prevent the frequencies outside the range if its lower than the lower limit, return lower limit if its above the upper limit, return upper limit input value - the value that is the modified sound wave``
+ use these limits to prevent the frequencies outside the range if its lower than the lower limit, return lower limit if its above the upper limit, return upper limit input value - the value that is the modified sound wave two soundwaves passed within the limits two soundwaves under the lower limit two soundwaves over the upper limit